jamesmh/coravel/Docs/Mailing.md

 ## Building Mailables

 Coravel uses **Mailables** to send mail.
-Each Mailable is a C# class that represents a specific type of e-mail that you can send, such as
+Each Mailable is a c# class that represents a specific type of e-mail that you can send, such as
 "New User Sign-up", "Completed Order", etc.

 All of the configuration for a Mailable is done in the `Build()` method.
 You can then call various methods like `To` and `From` to configure the recipients, sender, etc.

-Mailables inherit from `Coravel.Mail.Mailable` and accept a generic type that represent the object you want associated with sending your mail.
+Mailables inherit from `Coravel.Mail.Mailable` and accept a generic type which represents a model you want associated with sending your mail.

-Here is a sample Mailable class:
+Here's a sample Mailable class:

 ```c#
 using Coravel.Mail;